hex0punk/wally/README.md

 ## I am seeing duplicate call stack paths in ssa mode

 At the moment, wally will often give you duplicate stack paths, where you'd notice a path of, say, A->B->C is repeated a couple of times or more.
 Based on my testing and debugging this is a drawback of the [`cha`](https://pkg.go.dev/golang.org/x/tools@v0.16.1/go/callgraph/cha) algorithm from Go's `callgraph` package, which  wally uses for the call stack path functionality.
 I am experimenting with other available algorithms in `go/callgraph/` to determine what the best option to minimize such issues (while getting accurate call stacks) could be and will update wally's code accordingly.
 In the case that we stick to the `cha` algorithm, I will write code to filter duplicates.

+_Update:_ You should not be seeing any duplicates as I added a function to remove those.
+However, this adds more work to wally, so part of the future work still includes testing other callgraph algorithms thoroughly.

 ## Contributing